Americans were attacked by Al Qaeda before we knew them by that name

 On November 13, 1995, those threats became reality when a 220-pound bomb parked in a car next to the OPM-SANG headquarters office building exploded at 11:20 a.m.
 Five Americans and one Indian national were killed immediately and 23 Americans were injured.
 The Islamic Movement for Change claimed responsibility.
 This group later became better known as Al Qaeda.

-Those who lost their lives were James H. Allen of Illinois, Alaric J. Brozovsky of Washington, William L. “Dub” Combs of Virginia, SFC David K. Warrell of North Carolina, MAJ (R) Wayne P. Wiley of Minnesota, and Termal B. Devadas of India.
+Those who lost their lives were James H. Allen of Michigan, Alaric J. Brozovsky of Washington, William L. “Dub” Combs of Virginia, SFC David K. Warrell of North Carolina, MAJ (R) Wayne P. Wiley of Minnesota, and Termal B. Devadas of India.
 Bali Krishnan of India died shortly after the bombing.
 Tracy Henley of Alabama died of his injuries on November 13, 1998.
 Twenty-three American military members and civilian employees were awarded the Purple Heart for suffering injuries in the service of their country.

 Four Saudi nationals of the Sunni sect of Islam were beheaded in May 1996 for the OPM-SANG bombing.
 Their confessions had been televised throughout the kingdom identifying them as veterans of Osama bin Laden’s terrorist training in Afghanistan.

 The OPM-SANG bombing forced the departments of state and defense to realize the vulnerability of Americans outside the U.S. Resulting studies produced recommendations to increase the security of deployed forces, intelligence sharing, and interagency coordination.

 Sources: CNN, Globalsecurity.org, Interpress Service, Michael Coe, Perry Force Protection, 1996; Perry Senate Testimony, 1996; Historical Dictionary of Terrorism

 We didn't know their name then, but we would later.